 When you’re facing a cold or the flu, exercise may be the very last thing on your mind.
 Despite this, studies have reported significant improvements in immune function following exercise, making it one of the most natural (and free) ways to fight sickness.
 While mostly used as a preventative measure, you can still engage in exercise while enduring a minor cold.
 Only perform physical activity during an illness with the utmost care, and always seek the advice of your healthcare provider before engaging in strenuous activity if suffering from any kind of illness.

 It may seem like an easy thing to do, but pure relaxation is sometimes the most challenging thing to accomplish in today’s fast-paced world.
 Being overworked and highly stressed can interfere with your immune system and increase your susceptibility to getting a cold.
 Research has confirmed that stress, whether it is mental or physical, decreases the activity of the immune system and can lengthen the duration of illness.
 Meditation, sleep, and simple breathing exercises can help decrease stress and improve the immune system.

 A good, light-hearted laugh with friends or alone can help boost immune function, according to recent research.
 Breakthrough research in the power of emotion and immunity is showing just how powerful our intangible, invisible feelings are in maintaining our physical health.
 Watch an uplifting comedy, recall funny moments in your past with loved ones, or read a joke book.
 Doing these simple things can certainly aid in keeping your body healthy during the cold and flu season.

-Do you have any tried-and-true methods for naturally reducing a cold and its symptoms?
+Do you have any tried-and-true methods for fighting a cold?
 We would love to hear about them in the comments!